confluentinc/librdkafka/INTRODUCTION.md

-When there is no broker connection and a connection to any broker is needed, such as on startup to retrieve metadata, the client randomly selects a broker from its list of brokers, which includes both the configure bootstrap brokers (including brokers manually added with `rd_kafka_brokers_add()`), as well as the brokers discovered from cluster metadata.
+When there is no broker connection and a connection to any broker is needed, such as on startup to retrieve metadata, the client randomly selects a broker from its list of brokers, which includes both the configured bootstrap brokers (including brokers manually added with `rd_kafka_brokers_add()`), as well as the brokers discovered from cluster metadata.
 Brokers with no prior connection attempt are tried first.